![]() |

 Additional prior coaches: Coach Sweeney, Wortie Ferrell,

-Collegiate's most recent varsity
+Collegiate's more recent varsity

 coaches